 - The system used to achieve this goal and meet a grower’s expectation for fertilizer rates and placement, and for cost, is unique to each farmer.

 - Canola emergence is influenced by seedbed conditions, especially moisture one to two weeks prior to and one week after seeding.
 Optimal seedbed conditions are more important for canola than for cereals because the recommended seed depth of one to two centimetres is shallower than it is for wheat.
 An optimal seedbed will:

 - supply soil moisture for germination and seedling establishment

 - provide adequate warmth and aeration

 - have minimal physical resistance for the seedlings to successfully emerge

 - be relatively free of weeds and disease

-- offer some resistance to erosion
+- provide resistance to erosion

-- to control weeds that have germinated
+- control weeds that have germinated

-- to place soil-applied herbicides or fertilizers
+- incorporate soil-applied herbicides or fertilizers